Misterbabou/gptwol/README.md

 - Disable Delete or Add Computers
 - Change the port of the Web UI

-## Docker Conf
+## Docker Configuration
+> [!NOTE]
+>

-It's recommanded to use docker compose to run this application
+>It's recommanded to use docker compose to run this application

+> [!CAUTION]
+>
+>- The app container needs to run in host network mode to send the wakeonlan command on your local network.
+>- Make sure that the PORT you are using is free on your host computer
+>- Make sure that BIOS settings and remote OS is configure to allow Wake On Lan
+>- Don't expose gptwol directly on internet without proper authentication

+### With docker compose

 Create `docker-compose.yml` file:
 ```
-version: "3"
 services:
   gptwol:
     container_name: gptwol